tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 {:br}

 Endpoints SHOULD use receiver-provided CIDs in the order they were provided.
+Implementations which receive more spare CIDs than they wish to maintain MAY simply discard any extra CIDs.
 Endpoints MUST NOT have more than one NewConnectionId message outstanding.

 Implementations which either did not negotiate the "connection_id" extension